Someone you love just died.

 USA.gov Survivor Benefits

-Official government guide to all federal survivor benefits including veterans, federal employees, and more.
+Official guide to all federal survivor benefits including veterans and federal employees.

 usa.gov/survivor-benefits →